 How Can You Stop Eating Emotionally by Being Mindful?

+Then eat it consciously as well.
+When you eat mindfully, you focus on the texture, smell, taste, feel, and even sound of your food.
 You truly recognize each bite and chew your food sufficiently and thoughtfully.
 You prepare your food without thinking about anything else.
 You enjoy the cooking process as much as eating.

 Formula for Replacing Emotional Eating with Mindful Eating